Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation with a binary instrument. Simulations and example

-The latter restriction may be implemented using Morozov's rule or by extending its modification given in \citet{florens2012}.
-However, because of the additional term in the upper bound, this rule may induce too much variance in the final estimator.

-The bias component in our upper bound depends nonlinearly on $\beta$, and it is therefore more challenging to obtain an optimal order for $N$ based on a squared bias-variance trade-off.
+The condition on the bias term given in Assumption \ref{ass:restrvarth}(iii) has a more cumbersome interpretation, as it depends on the unknown parameters $\epsilon$ and $\kappa_n$.
+However we would like to choose $h_u$ that goes to $0$ as slowly as possible.
+In this respect, using higher-order kernel should also help reduce the bias of our estimator.
+Moreover, the order of the bias depends nonlinearly on $\beta$, and it is, therefore, more challenging to obtain an optimal order for $N$ based on the usual squared bias-variance trade-off.
 We thus propose to select the maximum number of iterations, $N_{max}$, according to equation \eqref{eq:restrvar}.
-This rule applies up to a constant, which is inversely proportional to the value of $c$ chosen (the smaller $c$ the higher the number of iterations we need for convergence), and we increase it with the variation in the dependent variable $Y$.
-In practice, we take this constant to be equal to $\alpha \left( Y_{max} - Y_{min} \right)/c$, with $\alpha>0$.
+This rule applies up to a constant, which is inversely proportional to the value of $c$ chosen (the smaller $c$, the higher the number of iterations we need for convergence), and we increase it with the variation in the dependent variable $Y$.
+In practice, we take this constant to be equal to $C_N = \alpha \left( Y_{max} - Y_{min} \right)/c$, with $\alpha>0$.
 We further take $\rho = 8$.
-As $\nu$ is usually unknown in practice, we take it to be equal to $0$ (compact support), and then floor $N_{max}$.
-For every $N < N_{max}$, we proceed as described in Section \ref{sec:estimation}: we check the difference of the empirical norms of $\hat{T}(\hat\varphi_N)$ and $\hat{T}(\hat\varphi_{N-1})$.
-If this difference is positive (the empirical norm increases from iteration $N-1$ to iteration $N$), we take $N_0 = N-1$; otherwise we continue.
-If the difference is negative for every $N \leq N_{max}$, we take $N_0 = N_{max}$.
+As $\nu$, the decay at the tails of the distribution of $U$, is unknown in practice, we take it to be equal to $0$ (which implicitly assumes compact support), and then floor the maximum number of iterations $N_{max}$.
+That is, we take

-The finite sample properties are illustrated via the following simulations.
-The MatLab code used for this simulation study and the following empirical application is available upon request from the authors.